Christopher Lee: 1957–1976: Work with Hammer

 Lee returned to the role of Dracula in Hammer's Dracula: Prince of Darkness (1965).
-Lee's role has no lines, he merely hisses his way through the film.
-Stories vary as to the reason for this: Lee states he refused to speak the poor dialogue he was given, but screenwriter Jimmy Sangster claims that the script did not contain any lines for the character.
+Lee's role has no lines; he merely hisses his way through the film.
+Stories vary as to the reason for this: Lee states he refused to speak the poor dialogue he was given, but the screenwriter Jimmy Sangster claims that the script did not contain any lines for the character.
 This film set the standard for most of the Dracula sequels in the sense that half the film's running time was spent on telling the story of Dracula's resurrection and the character's appearances were brief.
 Lee went on record to state that he was virtually "blackmailed" by Hammer into starring in the subsequent films; unable or unwilling to pay him his going rate, they would resort to reminding him of how many people he would put out of work if he did not take part:

 His roles in the films Dracula Has Risen from the Grave (1968), Taste the Blood of Dracula (1969), and Scars of Dracula (1970) all gave the Count very little to do.
 Lee said in an interview in 2005, "all they do is write a story and try and fit the character in somewhere, which is very clear when you see the films.
 They gave me nothing to do!
 I pleaded with Hammer to let me use some of the lines that Bram Stoker had written.
 Occasionally, I sneaked one in."
 He starred in two further Dracula films for Hammer in the early 1970s, both of which attempted to bring the character into the modern-day era.
 These were not commercially successful: Dracula A.D.
 1972 (1972) and The Satanic Rites of Dracula (1973).
 The latter film was tentatively titled Dracula Is Dead... and Well and Living in London, a parody of the stage and film musical revue Jacques Brel Is Alive and Well and Living in Paris, but Lee was not amused.
 Speaking at a press conference in 1973 to announce the film, Lee said, "I'm doing it under protest.
 I think it is fatuous.
 I can think of twenty adjectives – fatuous, pointless, absurd.
 It's not a comedy, but it's got a comic title.
 I don't see the point."
 The Satanic Rites of Dracula was the last Dracula film in which Lee played the Dracula role, as he felt he had played the part too many times and that the films had deteriorated in quality.